DucPati/GCP-FPOC-Menu/README.md

 - Uses GCP's built-in automation capability
 - Prompts for region during startup and automatically configures zone, network and subnet
 - Launched from Ubuntu instance in Azure.
 Accessible via FortiPAM HA cluster in Azure
-- FortiPAM HA Cluster in Azure also has option to monitor logs during "FortiPOC Instance Preparation"
+- FortiPAM HA Cluster in Azure also has option to monitor logs during "FortiPOC Instance Preparation" using the [*logview* ](README.md#logview-user-and-script)user

 ## FortiPOC HOL Preparation Process
 ### Disk Image